-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Arabic 4 Honors (W) 10-12 1 unit 1 year Teacher Signature Required Completion of Arabic 3 OR teacher approval This course is designed to develop more fluency in speaking and writing, and increase understanding in listening and reading.
-It includes a study of Arab culture and its contribution to the arts and humanities.
-Activities include reading the major authors, texts and movements in modern Arabic literature.
-Using the texts as a point of departure, students will discuss intellectual, political and cultural thought as it develops in Arabic literature to the present day.
-Students will be responsible for oral presentations and short essays in addition to two research papers during the term.
-This course is conducted primarily in Arabic.
-Students may be required to purchase a workbook for this course.
-Chinese 1 9-12 1 unit 1 year No Signature Required None Students taking this course learn the basic language skills of Mandarin Chinese by listening, speaking, reading, and writing.
+Languago Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Chinese 1 9-12 1 unit 1 year No Signature Required None Students taking this course learn the basic language skills of Mandarin Chinese by listening, speaking, reading, and writing.
 Emphasis is on phonetics, listening comprehension and oral proficiency, as well as formation of Chinese characters and basic grammatical structures.
 Students are exposed to the cultural geography of China.
-Chinese 2 9-12 1 unit 1 year Teacher Signature Required Completion of Chinese 1 OR teacher approval This is a continuation of Chinese 1.
+Chinese 2 10-12 1 unit 1 year Teacher Signature Required Completion of Chinese 1 OR teacher approval This is a continuation of Chinese 1.
 Emphasis is placed on learning basic language skills of Mandarin Chinese by listening, speaking, reading, and writing.
 Some of the more complicated grammatical points are learned at this level.
 Continued vocabulary building and cultural study are important components of this course.
-Chinese 3 10-12 1 unit 1 year Teacher Signature Required Completion of Chinese 2 OR teacher approval This is a continuation of Chinese 2.
+Chinese 3 11-12 1 unit 1 year Teacher Signature Required Completion of Chinese 2 OR teacher approval This is a continuation of Chinese 2.
 Speaking and interpretive comprehension are emphasized in a step-by-step approach.
 Students use a varied selection of characters, sentence patterns, and vivid illustrations to engage in conversations.
 Students explore highly-relevant topics such as family, daily life, school, and sports while incorporating useful vocabulary.
-Chinese 4 Honors (W) 11-12 1 unit 1 year Teacher Signature Required Completion of Chinese 3 OR teacher approval Chinese 4 Honors is designed to develop greater fluency in speaking and writing, and to increase listening and reading comprehension.
+Chinese 4 Honors (W) 12 1 unit 1 year Teacher Signature Required Completion of Chinese 3 OR teacher approval Chinese 4 Honors is designed to develop greater fluency in speaking and writing, and to increase listening and reading comprehension.
 It includes an in-depth study of Chinese life and cultures.
 This course is conducted primarily in Chinese.
-AP Chinese Language & Culture (W) 11-12 1 unit 1 year Teacher Signature Required Completion of Chinese 4 OR teacher approval Students will further their study of the Chinese language and culture to prepare for the AP exam in May.
+AP Chinese Language & Culture (W) 12 1 unit 1 year Teacher Signature Required Completion of Chinese 4 OR teacher approval Students will further their study of the Chinese language and culture to prepare for the AP exam in May.
 Emphasis is on interpersonal skills, interpretation of spoken and written Chinese, and a knowledge of Chinese culture.
 The expectation is that students take the AP exam at the end of this course.
 French 1 9-12 1 unit 1 year No Signature Required None French 1 introduces students to the French language and Francophone cultures.
 This course is an introduction to the basic language skills of listening, speaking, reading, and writing.
 It is designed for students who have not taken French.
 The course will meet both the district framework and state standards for world languages.
 French 2 9-12 1 unit 1 year Teacher Signature Required Completion of French 1 at the high school OR middle school level This is a continuation of French 1.
 Emphasis is on the further development of listening, speaking, reading, and writing for communication.
-Francophone cultural aspects are an integral part of the curriculum.
-French 3 9-12 1 unit 1 year Teacher Signature Required Completion of French 2 OR French 3 continues to develop the language skills of listening, speaking, reading, and writing.
+Francophone cultural aspects are an integral part of the French 3 9-12 1 unit 1 year Teacher Signature Required Completion of French 2 OR teacher approval French 3 continues to develop the language skills of listening, speaking, reading, and writing.
 Complex grammar is taught.
 Students read authentic materials and study details of Francophone life and culture.
 This course is conducted primarily in French.
-French 4 Honors (W) 10-12 1 unit 1 year Teacher Signature Required Completion of French 3 OR teacher approval French 4 Honors is designed to develop greater fluency in speaking and writing, and to increase listening and reading comprehension.
-It includes an in-depth study of Francophone life and cultures.
-Students read selections from various French authors.
-This course is conducted primarily in French.
-AP French Language & Culture (W) 11-12 1 unit 1 year Teacher Signature Required Completion of French 4 OR teacher approval The learning objectives for this course include interpersonal, presentational, and interpretive communication.
-Students are prepared for the Advanced Placement Language and Culture Exam.
-Six main themes: beauty and aesthetics, contemporary life, families and communities, global challenges, personal and public identities, and science and technology are explored throughout the year.
-This course is conducted in French.
-Students may be required to purchase a college text for the course.
-The expectation is that students take the AP exam at the end of this course.